C137Yue/Unity-VR-project/README.md

 # 🏆 Unity VR Project Example Submission

 This repository provides a **Unity VR project demo** of a submission for the **Code Verification Competition** at the **University of Twente**.
+Despite longstanding efforts to promote pro-environmental behaviors, adoption remains challenged by knowledge gaps regarding behavioral outcomes and insufficient affective engagement.
+Visual perspective-taking in immersive contexts offers a promising solution by reducing psychological distance between self and environmental situations, suggested to promote understanding to action.
+This study aims to explore how animal perspective-taking experiences in immersive Virtual Reality (VR) contexts could influence pro-environmental attitudes and behaviors.↳
+Participants took the perspective of a deer, experiencing its daily life (wandering, foraging, social interactions) while witnessing environmental challenges i.e. forest fires and human rescue efforts.
+Building on our preliminary research, our ongoing work systematically examines the mechanisms through which perspective-taking and immersive experiences enhance embodiment and empathy, and how these interventions ultimately drive positive, sustainable attitude and behavior change.
+Keywords: Perspective-taking; Empathy; Pro-environmental Behavior; Virtual Reality; Animal

 ## 📌 Research Information